voxels/voxels.github.io/professional_experience_092024.md

 ---

 <a name="summary"></a>
 <p>Accomplished Product Design and Engineering Lead with over 10 years of experience in full-stack iOS development.
-Specialize in designing, developing, and launching innovaRve user experiences, most recently for visionOS.
-ExperRse in immersive technologies like AR/VR, integraRng SwiUUI, RealityKit, and Unreal Engine into cuYng-edge soluRons.
-Skilled in user-centered design, rapid prototyping, cross-funcRonal collaboraRon, and data-driven decision-making.</p>
+Specializes in designing, developing, and launching innovative user experiences, most recently for visionOS.
+Expertise in immersive technologies like AR/VR, integrating SwiftUI, RealityKit, and Unreal Engine into cutting-edge solutions.
+Skilled in user-centered design, rapid prototyping, cross-functional collaboration, and data-driven decision-making.</p>

-#### iOS Application Engineering *
+#### Product Design and Application Engineering for Apple's App Store*

 <table style="width:100%">
 <tr><td><a href="secret-atomics">Secret Atomics</a></td><td align="right">March 2023 - Present</td></tr>